 7 Signs Your IT Operations Need Better Monitoring

 How organizations monitor IT operations has evolved since the early years of computing—from having small IT teams manage everything to splitting responsibilities across different technical teams.
-If you have been in the industry since the 1970s, you might have heard about SAP Basis being able to deliver a full range of services including all technical aspects in managing SAP, databases, operating systems, servers, storage, and even network and security.
+If you have been in the industry since the 1970s, you might have heard about SAP Basis being able to deliver a full range of services, including all technical aspects of managing SAP, databases, operating systems, servers, storage, and even network and security.
 After all, it was designed to work as a bridge between operating systems and various business applications.
-This is the very reason why Basis teams are equipped with skills to design, build, and operate all things related to technical SAP, as well as monitor the performance of its underlying infrastructure.
+This is why Basis teams are equipped with skills to design, build, and manage all things related to technical SAP, as well as monitor the performance of its underlying infrastructure.

-Those days of working in Basis operations may be long gone for large enterprises now with segregation of duties and specialization due to increased complexities and compliance requirements, but sometimes we wonder if those were the good old days when monitoring IT operations was more efficient.
+Working in Basis operations may be long gone for large enterprises now, with the segregation of duties and specialization due to increased complexities and compliance requirements.
+Still, sometimes we wonder if those were the good old days when monitoring IT operations was more efficient.

 Today, monitoring IT operations has branched out to different teams:

-• Some organizations have one centralized monitoring handled by Network Operations Center (NOC) with shared responsibilities with IT Helpdesk as Level 1 support, providing incident management to end-users.
+• Some organizations have one centralized monitoring system, which is handled by the Network Operations Center (NOC), which shares responsibilities with the IT Helpdesk as Level 1 support and provides incident management to end-users.

-• Other organizations transfer the accountability of managing application performance to the application owners, leaving NOC teams with monitoring solely the network and IT Helpdesk more focused on end-user issues that have low impact.
+• Other organizations transfer the accountability of managing application performance to the application owners, leaving NOC teams to monitor the network and IT Helpdesk, which is more focused on low-impact end-user issues.

-• Now with a hybrid environment including outsourcing and managed services providers (MSPs), some organizations totally hand it off to other companies.
+• Now, with a hybrid environment that includes outsourcing and managed services providers (MSPs), some organizations hand it off to other companies.

-While this looks like an ideal scenario for large enterprises, there may still be some consequences of having several teams monitor IT operations in dissociated manner.
+While this scenario seems ideal for large enterprises, there may still be some consequences of having several teams monitor IT operations separately.

-1. Monitoring plan is unclear about WHAT and HOW services are monitored as well as documented responses to exceptions.
+1. The monitoring plan is unclear about WHAT and HOW services are monitored and documented responses to exceptions.

-2. Your monitoring tool may be lacking this important availability monitoring feature—maintenance mode.
+2. Your monitoring tool may lack this important availability monitoring feature—maintenance mode.

 3. You are complaining that you are receiving too many alerts.